 The reprinting of Henry Hazlitt's classic Economics in One Lesson is timely.
-As the world responds to the massive economic losses of the COVID-19 crisis, it will be prudent to base policies on sound economic theory.
+As the world responds to the massive economic losses of the COVID-19 crisis, it will be prudent to base policies for recovery on sound economic theory.
 Here it is.
 All clearly written in one slim volume.

 Describing Hazlitt's book, F.A.
 Hayek, 1974 Nobel Laureate in Economic Science wrote: "It is a brilliant performance.
 It says precisely the things which need most saying and says them with rare courage and integrity.
 I know of no other modern book from which the intelligent layman can learn so much about the basic truths of economics in so short a time."

 Henry Hazlitt summed up the guiding principle of economics in one sentence:

 "The art of economics consists in looking not merely at the immediate but at the longer effects of any act or policy; it consists in tracing the consequences of that policy not merely for one group but for all groups."

 Read his book.
 Then amaze your friends with informed arguments to all the popular economic fallacies.